-Top 10 Free Things to Do in Vail, CO
+Top 10 Free Things to Do in Vail, Colorado

-Free things to do in Vail, CO, range from community events to easy ways to have fun with the entire family.
-Nestled in the White River National Forest, Vail is one of America’s premier ski vacation destinations, but this popular ski town offers plenty of free and affordable fun year-round.
-Here are 10 free activities Vail visitors should add to the to-do list:
+Free things to do in Vail, Colorado, range from community events to easy ways to have fun with the family.
+Nestled in the White River National Forest, Vail is one of America’s premier ski vacation destinations.
+However, this popular ski town also offers plenty of free and affordable fun year-round.
+Read on for a quick peek.

 Attend a Free Vail Event

-The Vail Farmers’ Market is another great place for free things to do in Vail.
-The farmers market is open 16 weekends a year, featuring 40-plus vendors, and hosts jazz concerts and art shows.
-While touring the Vail Farmers’ Market, you’ll find everything from fresh food and pet supplies to clothing and accessories.
+The Vail Farmers Market is another great place for free things to do in Vail.
+The farmers market opens 16 weekends a year, featuring 40-plus vendors, and hosts jazz concerts and art shows.
+While touring Vail Farmers Market, find everything from fresh food and pet supplies to clothing and accessories.
 The market has been open for more than 15 years and runs from mid-June to early October.

 CarniVail pairs Vail with New Orleans-style food and fun.
-Hosted in February, CarniVail welcomes you to four days of parades, parties, crab boils and live entertainment.
+Hosted in February, CarniVail welcomes guests to four days of parades, parties, crab boils and live entertainment.
 Honoring Mardi Gras, this event celebrates its own Fat Tuesday with a parade and festival.
-On opening day, treat yourself to the World’s Highest Low-Country Crawfish Boil at Eagle’s Nest.
+On opening day, indulge at the World’s Highest Low-Country Crawfish Boil at Eagle’s Nest.

 Explore Vail’s Natural Surroundings

 Betty Ford Alpine Gardens, the world’s highest botanical garden, showcases a living collection of alpine plants and flowers.
-Walk through 20 gardens ranging from children’s to rock, or go off on your own to the meditation areas.
+Walk through 20 gardens ranging from children’s to rock, or go to the meditation areas.
 Betty Ford Alpine Gardens is open year-round and free to explore, but donations are welcome.

 Among the top free things to do in Vail is the Nature Discovery Center.
-The center houses natural history exhibits that include local wildlife and hosts nature walks, hikes, and snowshoe tours.
-Warm weather months welcome night-time hikers to see the Vail Mountain area on an evening hike.
+The center houses natural history exhibits that include local wildlife.
+Additionally, the center hosts nature walks, hikes and snowshoe tours.
+Warm weather months welcome nighttime hikers to see the Vail Mountain area on an evening hike.
 Free daily snowshoe tours are open to ages 10 and up.

 Grab Your Gear

 Start the morning off with summertime community yoga in Vail.
-Held every Saturday morning in July and August, you can gather with fellow yogis in Vail Village.
-Don’t forget the mat, sunscreen and water bottle!
+Held every Saturday morning in July and August, gather with fellow yogis in Vail Village.
+Don’t forget the mat, a towel, sunscreen and water bottle.

-Whether you’re new to fly fishing or want to hone your skills, Gore Creek Fly Fisherman provides free fly fishing casting clinics at LionsHead.
-Fly fishing experts will guide you on technique and answer questions.
+Whether new to fly fishing or want to hone some skills, Gore Creek Fly Fisherman provides free fly fishing casting clinics at LionsHead.
+During the clinics, fly-fishing experts guide customers on technique and answer questions.
 For a fee, visitors are welcome to schedule a fishing trip.